NavneethNagaraj/amazon_sports_review_gensim/README.md

 Dataset - https://jmcauley.ucsd.edu/data/amazon/ (download Sports and Outdoors reviews)

 Using Gensim library created word embeddings on review text column.
-By using these word embeddings we can create similar words.
+By using these word embeddings can create similar words.